 The young boy ran down King’s Road, disappearing at the turn, where the trees hid the path.
 It wasn’t too far away to the fork.
 She would have to wait for the boy.

 Turning back to her people, Eva Marie raised her hands in the air.
 The chanting turned to a murmur before stopping altogether.
 “How can I ever repay you for your service?” she shouted.

 Graybard shook his head.
 He’s never heard a noble speak this way.
 “Today,” Eva continued, “We let Casselberry know we will defend our city.
 Go back home, bring more food, and drink.
 Then return to the Square.
 We will celebrate this day from now on!”

-A loud cheer rose from the villagers.
+A loud cheer rose from the Villagers.
 As they withdrew, Dali and Graybard walked to Eva.
 Conall brought Caleb with him to the gate.
 Josah kept his eyes on the road, expecting Luka to return.

 When the runner finally arrived, Conall took a flask from one of the guards and gave it to him.
 After gulping down some water, the young boy paused to catch his breath.
 Eva crouched down and placed a hand on his chest.
-“Slow your breath.
+“Slow your breathing.
 Tell me what road they took when you can.”